seejwy/skapi-doc/database/README.md

     ...
 }
 ```
-For example, suppose you have a table of music albums.
-You can create an index for the `name` 'year' and its corresponding `value` release year to search for music albums by release year more easily.
+For example, let's consider a table of music albums.
+You can create an index for the `name` "year" and its corresponding `value` as the release year.
+This enables easier searching for music albums by release year.

 ```js
 let album = {